 The tale of Uriah the Hittite tells a story about a soldier that was abandoned by his fellow soldiers.
 Still he fought valiantly until he eventually had to succumb to the approaching enemy forces.
-The story resembles the feeling many DPOs today have about their role after the GDPR programs have been shut down.
+The story resembles the feeling many DPOs today have about their role in privacy management after the GDPR programs have been shut down.
 They are expected to manage the demanding role as DPO, while feeling under siege.

 During my recent talks with DPOs, I have increasingly heard about the challenging conditions that some of them are facing.
 This notion was further substantiated last week, when the Danish DPO association launched a [dis-]satisfaction survey among its members, due to increasing frustration over their work conditions.

 Based on what I hear, the challenges can be categorised into the following buckets:

 - Opposition from the rest of the organisation,